ovsky/wget3-winx64/README.md

 [](https://github.com/ovsky/wget3-winx64/releases)

 A modern Windows build and fork of GNU Wget, a free utility for non-interactive download of files from the web, supporting HTTP, HTTPS, and FTP protocols.
 This fork includes Windows-specific enhancements for improved performance and usability.

+By WGET3 x64 you gain acess to WGET, WinGet, Microsoft Store, Flatpak, custom selected online repositories (GNU, CentOS, Ubuntu, and more...), Android-based repos (F-Droid, Aurora, FOSS), FTP, sFTP, HTTP/HTTPS download, and much more in single command line, with amazing performance and stability!

 ## Key Features